 Randall Cook, Blue Water, Brown Water: Stories of life in the Navy and in Vietnam.
 CreateSpace, 2011.
 392 pp. Cook was a junior officer during the later part of the Vietnam War.

 Thomas J. Cutler, ed., The U.S. Naval Institute on Vietnam: A Retrospective.
 Annapolis, MD: Naval Institute Press, 2016.
-192 pp. I believe this consists Mostly of items originally published in the U.S. Naval Institute Proceedings.
+192 pp. A collection of articles originally published in the U.S. Naval Institute Proceedings, and excerpts from other Naval Institute publications.
+None of the items were originally published earlier than 1973.

 James Duermeyer, Heroes in Obscurity: A Vietnam Era Junior Officer's Stories of Unsung Heroes and of Life on Small Navy Auxiliary Ships.
 Bennington, VT: Merriam Press, 2011.
 199 pp. Duermeyer served on two minesweepers and a fleet salvage tug.
 It was while he was aboard the tug, USS Ute (ATF-76) that he was in Vietnamese waters.
 Somewhat fictionalized.